New Process rules

 We have mapped out a new review process that is more predictable and more efficient by reducing review cycles and revisions.
 The improved process facilitates coordinated review among divisions from the moment an applicant walks in the door with an idea for their property.
-With the new process, fewer hands are involved in the review, the appropriate divisions are being engaged earlier in the review of applications, and comments are coordinated so the number of revisions is reduced.

 Will BluePRint change review standards?

 City Planning's mission is to plan for the sustainable growth of our great city.
 Private and public applications that seek discretionary approvals are an integral part of this effort, and we are committed to ensure that each project reviewed by the Department meets the highest planning and technical standards.
 BluePRint supports this commitment.

 No. BluePRint is focused on the period before applications enter the ULURP process.
 The ULURP clock and procedures are not being modified by BluePRint.
 Community Boards, Borough Presidents and City Council members will continue to review applications as they do today.